Incorporating Tailwind CSS into Django 6

 </head>

-You can inspect the source code of the page when running the application, see that the built-in style or something similar does not return a 404 and if everything works well, you will see that the style now changes slightly and you will have a label like the following:
+You can inspect the page's source code when running the application, check that the incorporated style doesn't return a 404 or something similar, and if everything is working fine, you'll see that now the style changes slightly and you'll have a tag like the following:

 <link rel="stylesheet" type="text/css" href="/static/css/dist/styles.css?v=<V>">

-In production, we have the following command to purge CSS:
+In production, we have the following command to purge the CSS:

 $ python manage.py tailwind build

-As you can see if you have worked with Tailwind, and the reason why we did all these steps to configure Tailwind in our project, is because we are interested in purging the CSS that we are NOT going to use in production, and for that, is the previous command, this way, we have a fair CSS that we are going to use without additional rules that we DO NOT use in our project and that is why we usually DO NOT use Tailwind if the associated project DOES NOT use Node (as is the case with Django, but in Django we have the package configured in this section); since, the CDN option incorporates ALL the CSS of the Tailwind framework that we DO NOT want to keep for when we launch the project to production.
+As you can see if you have worked with Tailwind, and the reason why we did all these steps to configure Tailwind in our project, is because we are interested in purging the CSS that we are NOT going to use in production, and that's what the previous command is for; this way, we have exactly the CSS we're going to use without additional rules that we DON'T use in our project, and that's why we usually DON'T use Tailwind if the associated project DOES NOT use Node (as happens in the case of Django, but in Django we have the package configured in this section); because the CDN option incorporates ALL the CSS of the Tailwind framework that we DON'T want to keep for when we launch the project to production.

-This plugin makes the extremely tedious process of having to define margins and text size for our texts easier, which includes the H1..H6 elements, although we can use the same configuration that we used before for the texts, it is interesting to show a variant and that thanks to Django Tailwind we have a Node project in Django and we can extend Tailwind itself in a relatively simple way, first, we position ourselves within the application that we created that remembers that we call as a theme:
+This plugin makes the extremely tedious process of having to define margins and text size for our texts easier, including H1..H6 elements; although we can use the configuration we used before for texts, it's interesting to show a variant and since thanks to Django Tailwind we have a Node project in Django and we can extend Tailwind itself in a relatively simple way, first, we position ourselves inside the application we created which remember we called theme:

 djangoshopping\theme\static_src

-Inside the above folder is the package.json file, which is a fundamental file for any Node project.
-This is where we should install the Node packages.
+Inside the previous folder is where the package.json is located, which is a fundamental file for any Node project, and that's why this is where we must perform the installation of the Node packages.

-We install the package inside the Node project of the app called "theme" we created, located here:
+We install the package inside the Node project of the app called theme that we created, whose location would be this:

 djangoshopping\theme\static_src

-In the previous location, you should see files from a Node project, such as package.json.
+At the previous location, you should see files of a Node project like package.json.
 We install the package:

 $ npm install -D @tailwindcss/typography